InNickF/node_api_skeleton/README.md

 ### Development

-To start the develoment environment:
+To start the development environment:

 1. Run `npm install` command.
 1. Run `npm run dev` command.

 This will start the project and will watch for code changed.
 The project will be auto-compiled after every save command.

 ### Production